nuxeo-sandbox/nuxeo-statistics/README.md

 ### Active Users statistics

-The number of active users if computed by extracting unique users associated to events in the Audit log over the last hour.
+The number of active users is computed by extracting unique users associated with events in the Audit log over the last hour.

+The assumption is that if a user was active during the last hour, we should find in Audit at least one of the following events:

+login or logout
+download a file
+search
+create / update

 The Metric name is `nuxeo.statistics.active.users`.

 There are no tags added to this Metric.

 ## API